 HTH 685.
 Field Work in Health.
-3-6 credits.

 Practical experience in applying health theory to problems encountered in a professional setting.
 Specific assignments will be determined by the needs of the student.
 (Amount of credit will be based on amount of experience acquired.
 No more than six hours can be counted toward a degree program.)